 Client traffic is decrypted/encrypted on the LoadMaster and passed unencrypted to the application servers on port 80.
 It is assumed that the LoadMaster is configured with a single IP address in the guidelines below.

-1. Login to the LoadMaster UI by opening a https session (port 443 default/8443 on Azure) on the LoadMaster IP address.
+1. Login to the LoadMaster UI by opening a https session (port 443 default/8443 on Azure/AWS) on the LoadMaster IP address.
 The default username is bal and the password is what was set earlier when the LoadMaster was provisioned.

 2. In the navigation menu, select Virtual Services and the Add New option.